-Pickwick Motor Works is an approved DVSA MOT test centre, We can “ MOT While you wait “ We also have a comfortable waiting/viewing area that has a television, hot/cold refreshments and snacks.
+Pickwick Motor Works is an approved DVSA MOT test centre, We can “ MOT While you wait “ Now including CLASS 7 .
+Class 7 MOT tests are for Goods Vehicles (between 3.0 – 3.5 tonnes) including vans, transits, motorhomes and pickups.
+We have a comfortable waiting/viewing area that has a television, hot/cold refreshments .

 We take the hassle out of you remembering when your MOT is due because we will send you a reminder letter the following year.

 Every vehicle in the UK needs to be tested each year to ensure that it complies with at least the minimum road safety and environmental standards.
 If you have a vehicle that is more than three years old, it will need an MOT test.

 The first test is required once a vehicle is three years old.
 There are different rules if you use it as a taxi.
 When your vehicle is tested, the MOT looks at some important items to see if it meets the legal requirements.
 You should be aware that the MOT certificate is not a guarantee of the general mechanical condition of a vehicle.
 The purpose of an MOT test is to ensure that cars, private buses and motorcycles over a certain age are checked at least once a year to ensure that they comply with key road and environmental requirements.

 A test certificate relates only to the condition of testable items at the time of the test and should not be used as:

 - evidence of their condition at any other time